Suspect in Colorado attack told police he researched for a year and targeted 'Zionist group'

 Suspect in Colorado attack told police he researched for a year and targeted ‘Zionist group’

 BOULDER, Colo.
-(AP) — A man accused of throwing Molotov cocktails into a Colorado group that had gathered to bring attention to Israeli hostages in Gaza planned the attack for more than a year and specifically targeted what he described as a “Zionist group,” authorities said in court papers unsealed Monday charging him with a federal hate crime.
+(AP) — A man accused of using a makeshift flamethrower and an incendiary device to attack a group in Boulder, Colorado, that had gathered to bring attention to Israeli hostages in Gaza, has been charged with a federal hate crime, according to court documents filed Monday.

 The eight victims who were wounded range in age from 52 to 88 and the injuries spanned from serious to minor, officials said.